 Tennis is a major sport for both girls and boys, with county and national competitions being entered each year.
 There are a number of county players throughout the school, with many ranked in the top 30 in the country for their age group.
 Several of our students have also represented their country at international tennis competitions.

 Students are offered the opportunity to improve their tennis skills through group lessons, games lessons and private tennis tuition.
 The more advanced students are picked for the teams and attend New Hall Tennis Academy sessions on a weekly basis.
-The coaching programme is led by our Head of Tennis, Mr Mark Simpson-Crick, an LTA Level 5 licensed tennis coach and La Manga Club tennis professional, who holds a degree in tennis coaching management.

 Students have the chance to develop their tennis skills in a unique setting.
 New Hall tennis facilities include 10 floodlit tennis courts and, in the Trinity Term, an additional 12 floodlit AstroTurf courts, allowing for play all year round.